JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

    ![Final file structure inside the shared directory](shared-directory-structure.png){width="341"}

-5. Make sure that the `kotlin.androidLibrary.minSdk` property in the `shared/build.gradle.kts` file matches the value of the same property in the `app/build.gradle.kts` file.
+6. Make sure that the `kotlin.androidLibrary.minSdk` property in the `shared/build.gradle.kts` file is the same as the value of that property in the `app/build.gradle.kts` file.

 ### Add code to the shared module